cisco/cisco-network-node-utils/README.md

 ### CommandReference

-The `CommandReference` class abstracts away the differences between various supported `Node` types, be that API differences (CLI vs. YANG), platform differences (NX-OS vs. IOS XR), or hardware differences (Nexus 9xxx vs. Nexus 3xxx).
+The `CommandReference` class abstracts away the differences between various supported `Node` types, be that API differences (CLI vs. YANG) or hardware differences (Nexus N9k vs. Nexus N3k).
 A series of YAML files describe various `feature` groupings.
 Each file describes a set of `attributes` of the given feature and the specifics of how to inspect and manage these attributes for any supported `Node` types.
 When a `Node` is connected, the platform identification of the Node is used to construct a `CommandReference` instance containing a set of `CmdRef` objects specific to this `Node`.
 The `Node` APIs `config_set`, `config_get`, and `config_get_default` all rely on the `CmdRef`.

 See also [README_YAML](lib/cisco_node_utils/cmd_ref/README_YAML.md).